meonwax/soundboard/README.md

 ## Usage

-Select a sound file from your internal or external storage and add it to the sounds list.
-It will be copied to the internal application folder and can be played on touch.
+Select a sound file from your storage directory and add it to the sounds list.
+It will be copied to the private application folder and can be played on touch.

 You can delete the original file at any time.
 The sound sample will still be available in the application until you decide to delete it.